microsoft/csrobust/README.md

   * [Robust Mean Demo](csrobustmean.ipynb): The basic technique for covering the running conditional mean in a nonstationary environment.
 Includes the use of approximate sufficient statistics to bound space and time complexity.
   * [Off-Policy Quantile Demo](csnsopquantile.ipynb): Off-policy quantile identification functions can exhibit infinite variance (unlike the on-policy case).
 In this case the importance weights are Pareto distributed with infinite variance: this might arise in a continuous action problem.
-  * [Expectile Demo](csnsexpectile.ipynb): Expectile identification functions can exhibit infinite variance.
-In this case the observation is Pareto distributed.
+  * [Expectile Demo](csnsexpectile.ipynb): Expectile identification functions can exhibit heavy tails.
+In this case the observation is Lognormal distributed.

 ## Key Papers